00:00 / 00:00

 nuclei of p.
 523

 The cranial nerves consist of 12 pairs of nerves originating directly from the brain and brainstem.
 They supply both motor and sensory information from the brain to other parts of the body, primarily supplying the region of the head and neck.

-Neurons are the main cells of the nervous system.
-They’re composed of a cell body, which contains all the cell’s organelles, and when there’s a group of neuron cell bodies located in the central nervous system, the whole thing is called a nucleus, while a group of neuron cell bodies that are located outside of the central nervous system is called a ganglion.
-Neurons have nerve fibers that extend out from the neuron cell body - these are either dendrites that receive signals from other neurons, or axons that send signals along to other neurons.
+Now, neurons are the main cells of the nervous system.
+And they’re composed of a cell body, which contains all of the cell’s organelles, and when there’s a group of neuron cell bodies found in the central nervous system, the whole thing is called a nucleus, while a group of neuron cell bodies that are located outside of the central nervous system is called a ganglion.
+Neurons also have nerve fibers that extend out from the neuron cell body - these are either dendrites that receive signals from other neurons, or axons that send signals along to other neurons.
 Where two neurons come together is called a synapse, and that’s where one end of an axon releases neurotransmitters, further relaying the signal to the dendrites or directly to the cell body of the next neuron in the series.

 The cranial nerves are a set of 12 nerves that originate in the brain and the brainstem.
 They supply the muscles and skin of the head, and some of the muscles within the neck, and provide some visceral innervation in the chest and abdomen.
 The cranial nerves are numbered I through XII, starting with the nerve closest to the brainstem.
 The olfactory nerve (I) is unique in that it doesn't supply any muscles or skin; it's responsible for smell perception.
 The remaining 11 cranial nerves supply various muscles and skin in the head, as well as some mucous membranes and glands.
 Each nerve has a specific function, such as tasting food (II), controlling blinking (III), or supplying sensation to part of the face (V).